 Since real estate has sky-rocketed to Sydney status, and parking your car near the main street of town is a nightmare, it was only a matter of time before want-to-be Northern NSW residents started to look for alternative locations for their dream businesses.

-Which is exactly what James and Stella Hudson have done.
-Relocating from the Bondi Beach hustle around five years ago, the couple found the perfect location for their industrial-meets-Joshua Tree style luxury Byron Bay accommodation, Blackbird.
+Which is exactly what James Hudson has done.
+Relocating from the Bondi Beach hustle around five years ago, he found the perfect location for his industrial-meets-Joshua Tree style luxury Byron Bay accommodation, Blackbird.

 This architecturally-pleasing retreat, named in honour of the rare and Indigenous yellow-tailed black cockatoo that calls this mountain home (and The Beatles’ song), is located on a high cliff face in Mullumbimby – a town known for its natural lifestyle and hippy roots.